ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 Click the second list and use the ordered list dropdown switch to choose whether it should be reversed.

 {@snippet features/lists-reversed}

-### List styles

-The list style feature introduces some more styles for the list item markers.
-When {@link module:list/listproperties~ListPropertiesConfig#styles enabled}, it adds 3 styles for unordered lists and 6 styles for ordered lists to choose from.
-The user will be able to set or change the list style via the dropdown that opens when you click the arrow next to the appropriate list button in the toolbar.

-#### Demo

-In the editor below use the ordered or unordered list dropdown to choose the desired marker type for each list.

-{@snippet features/lists-style}

 ## List indentation